rozek/multi_servo-thing/README.md

 ![Multi-Servo Thing](Multi-Servo.jpg)

-> Nota bene: in contrast to the "things" provided by the "Modular Things" project itself, this one has been developed for a [Pimoroni Tiny2040](https://shop.pimoroni.com/products/tiny-2040) board (simply because I just had one on my desk).
+> Nota bene: in contrast to the "things" provided by the "Modular Things" project itself, this one has been developed for a [Pimoroni Tiny2040](https://shop.pimoroni.com/products/tiny-2040) board (which I had on my desk) and a [Waveshare RP2040-Zero](https://www.waveshare.com/wiki/RP2040-Zero) (which seems to be the cheapest of all small RP2040 boards).
 Since it uses the built-in RGB LEDs of that board, you may have to adjust the LED output commands in the Arduino "Firmware" shown below in order to make a thing for a different board.

 ## Wiring ##